Table of Contents

 Painkillers, like any medication, have a range of side effects that can go from mild to severe.
 Having a painkiller addiction increases the risk of side effects, both physical and mental.
 Worse, side effects often get worse over time.

 The longer you or your loved ones continue using painkillers the more serious the side effects and consequences are likely to become.
+Additionally, it’s important to be aware of other forms of substance misuse, which could also pose significant health risks.

 Here are some of the most common side effects of painkiller addiction.
 Remember, some of these side effects can also come from normal painkiller use, and there is a difference between addiction to painkillers and painkiller dependence to manage chronic pain or illness.